ADU Builder Massachusetts

 Key Summary

-- ADUs can be attached, detached, or interior conversions – and are legal in many MA municipalities.
+• ADUs can be attached, detached, or interior conversions – and are legal “by right” (meaning no zoning approval process required) in all MA municipalities as of August 2024.

 What Is an ADU?